svanhalla/prompt-lab/PROMPT.md

 - Include **unit tests** (table-driven where appropriate) for all core logic (config load, storage, handlers).
 - Add a `make test` target that runs all tests and generates a coverage report (`make cover` optional).
 - CI pipeline must run linting, testing, and building to verify correctness before merge.
+- **Test Environment Setup**: Tests should create necessary files (OpenAPI spec, config files) in temporary directories rather than relying on project files.
+This ensures tests are isolated and work in any environment.

 ### Developer Experience
 - **API docs tooling**: include dev dependencies or instructions for `redocly` (or `swagger-cli`) in the README and Makefile so `make docs` works out-of-the-box.